System Configuration

 pid-file=/var/run/mysqld/mysqld.pid

-Depending on your system and the location of your installation of MySQL or MariaDB, you will need to adjust the valuables for variables (e.g., the path to the data directory).
+Depending on your system and the location of your installation of MySQL or MariaDB, you will need to adjust the valuables for variables (for example, the path to the data directory).

 Configuring the Database Server